Dan Gradings 2016

-Also, a big well done to Taylor, Harley, Rhys, Elliot, Nicole and Bradd who all performed extremely well, unfortunately it was not there day.
+Also, a big well done to Taylor, Harley, Rhys, Elliot, Nicole and Bradd who all performed extremely well. unfortunately, it was not their day.
 Overall, a great weekend and keep up the excellent work everyone.

 United Styles Association International Open 2016

 Well done to George Malone who competed at the UK International Karate Championship in Dudley on Sunday 11th September.
 George got a bronze in his Kata and he also received a silver medal in his individual Kumite section too.